stockmind/dell-xps-9560-ubuntu-respin/README.md

 ### Troubleshooting

-Check the wiki page about it: https://github.com/JackHack96/dell-xps-9570-ubuntu-respin/wiki/Troubleshooting
+Check the [wiki page](https://github.com/JackHack96/dell-xps-9570-ubuntu-respin/wiki/Troubleshooting) about it.

 #### Switch from one graphic card to the other